JonWil91/milestone-4/README.md

     *   STRIPE_PUBLIC_KEY = Value
     *   STRIPE_WH_KEY = Value
     *   USE_AWS = True
-*   Add the above variable names to the settings.py file
+*   The above variables, with the exception of USE_AWS ought to be saved in the settings.py file in the following format:
+	*`AWS_ACCESS_KEY = os.getenv('AWS_ACCESS_KEY', '')`
+ * Make final migrations, in the terminal enter:
+ 	* `python3 manage.py makemigrations`
+    * `python3 manage.py migrate`
+  * Once the Heroku build is migrated and completed you can open the app
+  * Additional objects can be added to the app through the admin panel, and media saved in the S3 bucket

 ## Credits

+### Content

+* The Checkout, Profiles and Bag apps were taken from Code Institute mini-project
+* Widgets.py files in Blog and Products app were taken from Code Institute mini-project
+* *like_view* in Blog app was taken from Youtube [Codemy tutorial](https://www.youtube.com/watch?v=PXqRPqDjDgc&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=18)
+* *add_comment* view in Blog app was inspired by Youtube [Coedmy tutorial](https://www.youtube.com/watch?v=OuOB9ADT_bo&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=34)
+* Change frame colour feature was inspired by Youtube [The Webshala](https://www.youtube.com/watch?v=lGNwc_DLRfw)
+* [Compress Jpg](https://compressjpeg.com/) used to compress images
+* Pagination inspired by Youtube video [Parwiz Forogh](https://www.youtube.com/watch?v=N_TWOfLlc7A)

 ### Media

-### Code
+* All product images are owned by me
+	* *No Image* available image was taken from [Google](https://www.google.com/search?q=no+image+available+image&tbm=isch&ved=2ahUKEwjggIKRuLbrAhXJuxoKHY43C9MQ2-cCegQIABAA&oq=no+image+available+&gs_lcp=CgNpbWcQARgCMgQIABBDMgQIABBDMgQIABBDMgIIADICCAAyAggAMgIIADICCAAyAggAMgIIAFDZfFjZfGDhiwFoAHAAeACAAUmIAUmSAQExmAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&sclient=img&ei=IQ9FX6DsHMn3ao7vrJgN&bih=978&biw=1920#imgrc=d2Y8RJMlsclozM&imgdii=KG6Rbsh8IbhRxM)
+	* Picture of camera in blog was was taken from [Electronics Frontier](https://www.electronicsfrontier.com/nikon-d3500-digital-slr-camera-af-p-18-55mm-f-3-5-5-6g-vr-lens-kit.html?utm_source=shopello_gb&utm_medium=cpo&utm_campaign=google+shopping+ads&utm_term=misc-16284&utm_content=Cj0KCQjw7ZL6BRCmARIsAH6XFDIbHOnDNTirkwUFL8m3GAQmN5stuvAeXLoPDpv3-OBvgqXPpi3nlrAaAqNiEALw_wcB%3B22%3B0)
+* Used [Compress Jpg](https://compressjpeg.com/) to compress product image files
+* Used [Mastering Markdown](https://jbt.github.io/markdown-editor/#ux) as a Markdown Editor

 ### Acknowledgements

  A big thank you to my mentor, Gerry McBride for  support and positive feedback throughout the project.
-A special thanks as well to all the Code Institute online support team for their continued patience and encouragement throughout the project.
+A special thanks as well to Roz and Tom for continued support and all the Code Institute online support team for their patience and encouragement throughout the project.